 I find the lyric about “this town” utterly endearing and personal; double-edged and defiant.
 The protagonists from this town which we must assume to be Totnes are “always running round” a place Mount describes without a sneer as “the oldest friend of mine”.
 Its small-mindedness and routines bite hard (“And to think they said we’d never make anything better than this”), but hope springs eternal: “Remember all the things we took, took.”

 It’s a song you can play over and over and over again, without pause.
 It’s almost analgesic.
-It makes you want to go and live on the South coast and occupy a place where everyone knows you’re trouble.
+It makes you want to go and live on the South West coast and occupy a place where everyone knows you’re trouble.
 It would be unfair to pin all my jaded, beaten-up, won’t-get-fooled-again hopes on Metronomy, whose names I barely know and whose career I have only half-followed.
-But on this side of the sea, they seem the best bet for a bright future.
+But on this side of the sea, they seem the a decent bet for a brighter future.
 And if not, it doesn’t matter.
 They have achieved greatness in my house, where I do like to be beside this A-side.